lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 and therefore in the code chunk below when we extract the best parameters, these subcellular niches are not included.
-To include these 4 subcellular niches in the next classification step we must include them in the parameters so we infer a weight of 1 for each of these niches as we know they are well resolved in hyperLOPIT.
+To include these 4 subcellular niches in the next classification step we must include them in the parameters.
+We define a weight of 1 for each of these niches, as we know they are well resolved in hyperLOPIT.
 We then re-order the weights according to `getMarkerClasses` and perform the classification using the function `knntlClassification`.

 \